Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 One type of weather condition besides perhaps heavy snow or frozen ice that may occasionally lead to a meeting being abandoned is that of thick fog, as it will be deemed too dangerous to race, once the 'hare controller' has lost sight of the lure and its distance to the leading dog.

-Now enter the track condition - Fast, Normal, Slow or Wet.
+Now enter the track condition - Fast, Normal, Slow or Wet

 All race lengths can be displayed in metres or yards by choosing Options from the Main Menu.
 Alternatively, you can pre-set your own distance measurements by finding the Configuration Utility on your computer: (Start - Programs - Greyhound Predictor v2.0 - Configuration) as the default mode of your choice, each time you start up Greyhound Predictor only then will these race settings be saved for you!

 In the United Kingdom there are basically four types of distances.
 A form prefix (abbreviated letter) is always shown before the 'grade' to represent the distance of race: D = sprint races (2 bend racing), A = middle-distance races (4 bends), S = stayers races (6 bends) and E = marathon or extended races (8 bends or more).
-Please note: In Ireland these prefixes are slightly different ie: S = Sprint, A = Middle-Distance and D = Long Distance.
-Although 'prefixes' can vary from track to track!
+Please note: In Ireland distance prefixes are slightly different ie: S = Sprint, A = Middle-Distance and D = Long Distance.
+Although, these 'prefixes' can vary from track to track!

 The most common and standard distance used for dog racing in England & Ireland is 480 metres or 525 yards: Monmore Gold Cup and Puppy Derby - (Monmore Green), All England Cup, Angel Of The North and Northern Puppy Derby - (Newcastle), Kent Derby - (Central Park), English Oaks - (Perry Barr), Produce Stakes - (Clonmel), Irish Oaks and Gold Cup - (Shelbourne Park), Con & Annie Kirby Memorial - (Limerick), Irish Greyhound Laurels - (Curraheen Park).